BSSS Tertiary Packages

 What is a Course score?

 Course scores represent a student’s final score for a major or a minor.
 To calculate a course score for a subject, the best 80% of a student’s unit scores are used.
-For a major, this equates to the best two unit scores and 80% of the third best score.
-For a minor, this corresponds to the best unit score and 60% of the second best unit score.

 The calculation of course scores sees the lowest unit score (for a major) or part of the lowest unit score (for a minor) not included.